-The Estonian fight for independence – the Singing Revolution – is the reason I came to the University of Tartu in Estonia.
-My undergraduate research, at the University of Edinburgh in Scotland, focused on the Baltic’s protest against the Soviet Union at the fall of the Iron Curtain.
+The Estonian fight for independence – the Singing Revolution – is the reason I came to the University of Edinburgh in Scotland, focused on the Baltic’s protest against the Soviet Union at the fall of the Iron Curtain.
 Through my research, and maybe one too many 1980s Estonian music videos, I fell in love with Estonia and knew I wanted to continue learning about it.

 The University of Tartu’s application process was incredibly easy, and like pretty much everything in Estonia (from applying for a visa to checking medical records), the process was completely online.